tos-kamiya/consolemock/README.md

 ## How to use

-1) Modify the target app for mocking, to replace a `java.io.Console` obj with `consolemock.SenarioConsole` obj.
+1) Modify the target app for mocking, to replace a `java.io.Console` obj with `consolemock.ScenarioConsole` obj.

 Modify this kind of code: